yactouat/yactouat/content/posts/checkmarks-that-hurt.md

 ---
-excerpt: Sometimes, "simple features" just go wrong and you explode any estimates you reasonably issued before working on the actual task.
+excerpt: Sometimes, "simple features" just go wrong and you explode any estimates you reasonably issued before working on the given task.
 How come we always get it wrong?
 For this particular case, I might have an answer.
 tags: [dev-life, laravel]
 thumbnail_img: checkmarks_that_hurt.png
 title: checkmarks that hurt
 ---

-I'm quite happy because, as it happens, I managed to stay consistent on day 2 of my blog release and on my commitment to ship something every day.
+Today I'm quite happy because, as it happens, I managed to stay consistent on day 2 of my blog release and on my commitment to ship something every day.

-Today: I shipped 3 items of [this blog's GitHub issue](https://github.com/yactouat/yactouat/issues/26):
+Today: I almost shipped 3 items of [this blog's GitHub issue](https://github.com/yactouat/yactouat/issues/26):

 - [x] user should be able to subscribe/unsubscribe from emails from an email link
-- [x] user should be able to subscribe/unsubscribe from emails from his profile page
+- [x] user should be able to subscribe/unsubscribe from emails from his profile page (for some reason I have a 401 on prod, so I'm gonna tackle this next)
 - [x] user should be notified on a new post

 3 little checkmarks... they took me like 4 hours to complete.
 I'm not even kidding.
 Once again I'm going to sleep late.
 But yet I maintain that I'm happy, I think unlocking the "ship it" mindset is a great achievement and that it will add great value to my skillset.
+This type of grind really helps learning stuff and get good reflexes in my craft.

 So why was it so hard you might say?

-## The root of my own personal evil: doing everything at the same time
+## TL;DR: I tried to do several things at the same time

 I'm talking about[this commit](https://github.com/yactouat/yactouat/commit/529e01060cbc538c5db21e9ba40c7d4109e469f8).
 My initial thought was "hey let's just notify the user when a new post is created".
 With Laravel mailables, it's laughibly simple to wire such logic.
 But, as I was executing this task, a lingering thought trapped me into the ship late loop: "users (e.g. my girlfriend) will think I'm a spammer if I send an email at each new blog post without giving them the option to unsubscribe".

-UX is a bitch, once you start thinking about your users, you end up with a good product but everything becomes harder.
+So, I decided to ship the unsubscribe feature at the same time.
+I thought it would be easy, but it wasn't.
+I had to learn a lot of stuff, and I'm not even sure I'm doing it right.
+UX is a bitch, once you start thinking about your users, you may end up with a good product; but let's face it, it comes with a cost: everything becomes waaaay harder.

-In order to create the `unsubscribe` link, I had to / learned:
+Here are some examples of what I had to do/learn for this `unsubscribe` link:

 - modify some emails HTML layout to pass an `$unsubscribeUrl` variable
 - create [a Laravel signed url](https://laravel.com/docs/10.x/urls#signed-urls) to create the link
-- but then again how to make sure that the incoming request is a signed URL?
+- find a way to make sure that the incoming request is actually a signed URL
-- also how to make sure that this URL actually belongs to a given user?
+- make sure that a given URL belongs to a certain user
-- moreover, I realized it was necessary to log the user in when he goes to the unsubscribe link (since he may not be signed in at all)
+- log the user in when he/she clicks on the link to go to profile page to update the notifications setting of his/hers account
-- this caused a security issue as anyone who gets the link a second time to access the user's account
-- Laravel does not ship with the ability to revoke signed urls by default, so I had to create a layer of persistence for such urls with a `revoked` attribute
-- what's funny is that the same URL is generated over and over again, the signature hash is idempotent; how come?
-I think the extreme modularity of the framework causes this kind of discrepancy between places where `bcrypt` is used by default and places where it's not when it should be IMHO (e.g. signed urls)
+- create the form and the data structure of the account's notifications setting
+- revoke the unsubscribe link once it is used (Laravel does not ship with that feature)
+- implement the persistence layer for these signed routes that would make this possible
+- account for the fact that the same hash is always generated for a given URL (e.g. the signature is idempotent), this means the signature itself is not good enough to identify an action
+- parse encoded URLs to get the signature query parameter (this was quite dirty but hey it works 🤷)
+- etc.

+And I'm sure I missed items in this list!

-- knowing that I had to do something quite dirty: manually deleting the previous signed urls when a new one is generated, anyway, let's stop rambling, let me show you my signed route persistence layer; it's messy but hey it works 🤷 =>
+To end this post, let me show you my signed route persistence layer; it's messy but functional =>

 ```php
 <?php